 Companies providing commercial trucking insurance usually have specialized options for specific situations of damage.
 Companies may also specialize in providing insurance for particular kinds of vehicles.

-This covers expenses for damages which may occur when your truck is being operated but not for transporting cargo i.e. not for business-related reasons.
-It covers the same aspects as primary liability but when you are not on business duty.
+Non-trucking liability insurance covers expenses for damages that may occur when your truck is being operated but not for transporting cargo, i.e., not for business-related reasons.
+It covers the same aspects as a primary liability but when you are not on business duty.

 It covers expenses for the loss of cargo or damage caused to products while loading or unloading from the trucks or when they are hauled.
 The maximum value of the insurance cost depends on the type of product being compensated for and its value.